 That’s us and it works like a charm let me tell you but beware you could end up spending more than you anticipated.

-Why would any consumer pass up a deal on a product that they normally buy that’s on sale and now they’ve found a coupon for?
+Why would any consumer pass up a deal on a product that they normally buy what’s on sale and now they’ve found a coupon for?

-From extra product that the grocery store received to pushing product that they want to offer their most prized customers is all part of a supermarket sales strategy.
+From an extra product that the grocery store received to push the product that they want to offer their most prized customers is all part of a supermarket sales strategy.

 I find this type of deal belongs to the top customers who come through the door and is a way for the store to say, “We Value Your Business” so just for stopping by we want to offer you this deal.